1580s

 possibility of seceding from the Union

-1815 Meanwhile England has sent an army to occupy New Orleans, which is stunningly defeated (Jan 8)
+Meanwhile England has sent an army to occupy New Orleans, which is stunningly crushed (Jan 8)

-by Americans under Andrew Jackson ... neither side aware that a peace treaty has been signed
+by Americans under Andrew Jackson ... neither side aware that a peace treaty has just been

 The war has led Americans to a sense of true national unity ... and brought respect from Europe.